-4. Registration.
+- 4. Registration.
 An important disadvantage of using the Deed is the possible requirement that the Deed be registered under section 395 of UK Companies Act 1985.
-(As explained in Part I.B.6 of, and referred to elsewhere in, this Guide.)

-5. Global Custodians and Clearing Systems.
+(As explained in Part I.B.6 of, and referred to elsewhere in, this Guide.) - 5.
+Global Custodians and Clearing Systems.
 In relation to the Deed, some potentially difficult issues may arise, particularly for conflict of laws purposes, where, as is typically the case, the securities that are taken as collateral are held in fungible form in global custody and/or in a clearing system.
-The problems that arise in connection with global custody and clearing systems differ according to (1) the nature of the agreements between the customers and their global custodian and/or between participants in a clearing system and the clearing system and (2) the laws of the place where the custodian or clearing system or a subcustodian for the custodian or clearing system.
+The problems that arise in connection with global custody and clearing systems differ according to (1) the nature of the agreements between the customers and their global custodian and/or between participants in a clearing system and the clearing system and (2) the laws of the place where the custodian or clearing system is located and/or where the underlying securities are held by the custodian or clearing system or a subcustodian for the custodian or clearing system.